 What is “culture shock”?

-“Culture shock” is a term used to describe the anxiety produced when a person moves from a familiar culture to an entirely different cultural or social environment.
+You may find yourself experiencing “culture shock”.
+It is a term used to describe the anxiety produced when a person moves from a familiar culture to an entirely different cultural or social environment.
+Coming to University in a new country can induce this phenomenon.
 Familiar sights, sounds and smells are no longer around and small things can easily upset a person and can feel out of proportion.

 - Sadness, loneliness, melancholy